codingfriend1/purejwt/README.md

 - Automatic algorithm detection based on the provided keys.
 - Control over token expiration.
 - Flexibility in setting acceptable issuers and audiences for token verification.
-- A custom error type, PureJWT.PureJWTError, for precise error handling.
+- A custom error type, `PureJWT.PureJWTError`, for precise error handling.

 ## Quick Start Guide